FamilySearch/GEDCOM.io/_pages/tag-def/FAMS.md

 specification:
   - Family spouse
   - The family in which an individual appears as a partner.
-See FAM for more.
+See `FAMILY_RECORD` for more details.

 label: 'Family spouse'